ellailan/ColourMeCards/README.md

 Colour Me Cards are your classic holiday cards, with a modern twist.

-It’s a black and white printed greeting card that comes in 4 different designs.
+It's a black and white printed greeting card that comes in 4 different designs.
 The front of the card has original line-art, to be used as a colouring activity.
 The back of the card has a QR code and URL, leading to an interactive game inspired by the front.
 The inside of the card includes a cute message relating to the card design.

+See the website in action: http://colourmecards.com

 ## Offline component